MNLepage08/YCNG-233/README.md

   - [Time Series Decomposition: ](https://machinelearningmastery.com/decompose-time-series-data-trend-seasonality/) Involves thinking of a series as a combination of level, trend, seasonality, and noise components.
   - [Stationary vs. Non-Stationary: ](https://machinelearningmastery.com/time-series-data-stationary-python/) A stationary series is one where the values of the series is not a function of time.
 Mean(ts) = Mean(slide), Variance(ts) = Variance(slide), Autocorrelation(ts) = Autocorrelation(slice).
 Test: Augmented Dickey–Fuller test
   - [Assignment 1: ](https://github.com/MNLepage08/YCNG-233/blob/main/Time%20Series%20-%20Course%201.ipynb)Data Exploration on Covid-19 (Preprocessing, Correlation, ACF & PACF, Decomposition, Stationarity)
-  - Simplest model (Benchmark): Prediction = mean of the time series, Prediction = the last seen value.
-  -

 #### 2. Time series classification
   - Supervised Learning: Dataset D = {X,Y} (X = [x1(t), ... ,xN(t)], Y = [y1, ... , yN] | yi is defined in a list of K classes) containing N time series and N labels.
 The task is to find for a new time series x(t) the corresponding class.
 Classification problem.